snissn/back-goes-backwards/outline.md

 - **Integration of Biomechanics and Energetics**

-  - Reiterate how unilateral yang meridian engagement, coupled with rotation and lateral movement, creates safe and effective twists.
+  - Reiterate how unilateral Yang meridian engagement, coupled with rotation and lateral movement, creates safe and effective twists.
 - **Foundation for Addressing Risks**

   - Prepare readers for the next chapter's focus on risks of incorrect twisting mechanics.